 Which cruise line should I choose?

 Hurtigruten offer the opportunity for 10 lucky people to camp on the Antarctic Peninsula itself, a truly unique experience.
 Lindblad Expeditions carry cool toys such as kayaks, and undersea divers and ROVs send live footage back to the ship for passengers to watch on screen.
-New entrant to the market Scenic Eclipse makes her debut in 2019, with extras including an onboard helcopter and submarine.
+New entrant to the market Scenic Eclipse is perhaps the most luxurious option currently on offer, with extras including an onboard helcopter and submarine.

 Silversea Expeditions don't compromise on board, and their exceptional value means that everything, even your drinks bill, is included in the fare.
 Ponant have an extraordinary dynamic positioning system which means they don't need to put down an anchor, and their 'green ship' awards reflect the low impact of these vessels on the environment.